 Contact the doctor if your baby or older child:

-Before birth, an opening that connects two major blood vessels leading from the heart — the aorta and pulmonary artery — is necessary for a baby's blood circulation.
-The connection diverts blood from a baby's lungs while they develop, and the baby receives oxygen from the mother's circulation.
+Before birth, a temporary opening called the ductus arteriosus is between the two main blood vessels leaving a baby's heart.
+Those vessels are the aorta and the pulmonary artery.
+The opening is necessary for a baby's blood flow before birth.
+It moves blood away from a baby's lungs while they develop.
+The baby gets oxygen from the mother's blood.

-After birth, the ductus arteriosus normally closes within two or three days.
-In premature infants, the opening often takes longer to close.
-If the connection remains open, it's referred to as a patent ductus arteriosus.
+After birth, the ductus arteriosus is no longer needed.
+It usually closes within 2 to 3 days.
+But in some infants, the opening doesn't close.
+When it stays open, it's called a patent ductus arteriosus.

-The abnormal opening causes too much blood to flow to the baby's lungs and heart.
-Untreated, the blood pressure in the baby's lungs might increase (pulmonary hypertension) and the baby's heart might enlarge and weaken.
+The persistent opening causes too much blood to flow to the baby's lungs and heart.
+Untreated, the blood pressure in the baby's lungs might increase.
+The baby's heart might grow larger and get weak.

 - Premature birth.
-A patent ductus arteriosus occurs more commonly in babies who are born too early than in babies who are born full term.
+Patent ductus arteriosus occurs more commonly in babies who are born too early than in babies who are born full term.

 - Being born at a high altitude.
 Babies born above 8,200 feet (2,499 meters) have a greater risk of a PDA than babies born at lower altitudes.